gfx-rs/wgpu/README.md

 When running the CTS, use the variables `DENO_WEBGPU_ADAPTER_NAME`, `DENO_WEBGPU_BACKEND`, `DENO_WEBGPU_POWER_PREFERENCE`.

+When running in the wild, you can enable or disable backend validation layers at runtime using the following flag

+- `WGPU_BACKEND_VALIDATION` set to `ENABLED` or `1` to force on validation, `DISABLED` or `0` to force off.
+The variable being unset or set to another value will result in validation being on in debug mode and off in release.

 ## Testing

 We have multiple methods of testing, each of which tests different qualities about wgpu.
 We automatically run our tests on CI if possible.
 The current state of CI testing: